From the origins of diseases to their impact on public health, our scientists are making discoveries that move medicine forward.

-Washington University School of Medicine has an outstanding history of biomedical research in an environment that cultivates the best minds in science and medicine.
+Washington University School of Medicine has an outstanding history of biomedical research in an environment designed to bring together the brightest minds, and bring out their best.

 As one of the largest recipients of NIH funding for research and training, Washington University School of Medicine is among the nation’s most dynamic and robust research enterprises.
 More than $838.3 million in grants and contracts supported faculty research in the 2022 fiscal year.